scipy-conference/scipy_proceedings/papers/lauer_bare_gaertig/lauer_bare_gaertig.rst

 where :math:`\rho=\sqrt{\xi^2+\eta^2}`.

-With the parameters specified in the following Table :ref:`data1`, the velocity in the *w*-plane (Equation (:ref:`concentricUinW`)) can be used as an example for visualization and further evaluation.
+With the parameters specified in the following Table :ref:`data1`, the velocity in the *w*-plane (i.e. Equation (:ref:`concentricUinW`)) can be used as an example for visualization and further evaluation.

 .. table:: Geometry parametrization and imposed velocity :label:`data1`